Goldfarb Gross Seligman

-Goldfarb Gross Seligman, the largest Israel's law firm, is the product of the July 1, 2011, merger of Goldfarb, Levy, Eran, Meiri & Co. and M. Seligman & Co.
-In 2023, Goldfarb Seligman & Co. have merged with Gross & Co. to become the country's largest law firm Goldfarb Gross Seligman.
-Its offices are in Tel Aviv.
+Goldfarb Gross Seligman is an Israeli law firm headquartered in Tel Aviv.
+The firm was formed in 2011 through the merger of Goldfarb, Levy, Eran, Meiri & Co. and M. Seligman & Co., and was further expanded in 2023 through a merger with Gross & Co., creating what was reported as the country’s largest law firm, with more than 500 lawyers.

 The firm is headed by Adv.
 Yudi Levy, co-chairman, managing partner, and the chairman of its executive committee.